 Now it’s time to talk meat.
 Our culinary team has long looked to D’Artagnan for specialty meats, like porcelet collar and duck.
 And when shelves at grocery stores are bare and you want to fill your freezer, D'Artagnan is a great place to look.
 While the steaks and specialty meats can be pricey, I'd look to the ground beef as a gift.
 Sure, it's not sexy, but wait, what am I talking about?
 A good burger is definitely sexy.

-You’ve also likely seen us talking a lot about ‘nduja lately.
-Why?
-It’s an affordable pantry ingredient that can amp up all sorts of dishes, from casual beans and greens to mac and cheese and even eggs.
+This affordable pantry ingredient that can amp up all sorts of dishes, from casual beans and greens to mac and cheese and even eggs.
 Better still, ‘nduja lasts for ages in the fridge, so Mom can take a scoop whenever the mood strikes.